 Step 2: Calm down

-Take deep breaths, do some yoga, have a drink of water, get some fresh air.
+Take deep breaths, do some yoga stretches, have a drink of water, get some fresh air.
 Do whatever you need to do in order to calm yourself down and regain control again.
 Sniffing some calming essential oils are a great way to calm yourself down quickly.

 Step 3: Find another outlet for your anger

 Anger is an important emotion and while you want to keep the postpartum rage under control, it’s imperative that you find another way to express it.
-Exercise is a great way to burn off all the pent up energy, or you could focus it towards something creative.
+Exercise is a great way to burn off all the pent up energy, as well as getting outdoors or you could focus it towards something creative.

 Ask for help